olleharstedt/olleharstedt.github.io/_posts/2022-03-22-one-universal-mock-to-rule-them-all.markdown

 This blog post outlines a strategy to remove the need for mocking in tests, by using an expression builder class for side-effects.

+Examples are made in PHP, but the concept is applicable to any OOP language.

 Motivating example (from [here](https://blog.ploeh.dk/2016/09/26/decoupling-decisions-from-effects/)):

 ```java